roge-rm/NMCode/README.md

 Once booted the buttons are reassigned to whatever scale you chose, starting from the top left, with the root note of choice.
 The rotary knob will function as set above and the fader will choose the octave, as before.

+---

+### Changing Settings
-If you would like to change settings without restarting the device, turn the knob to zero (counter clockwise) and slide the fader all the way to the left.
+If you would like to change settings without restarting the device, turn the knob to the _left_ all the way and slide the fader all the way to the _right_.

 Then you can press the following buttons to change settings or save/load presets:

 * 1 Select MIDI channel
 * 2 Select scale